linuxshark/meli-api-challenge/README.md

 2.- All the connection database credentials must be storaged inside a secret tools like GCP Secret Manager or Hashicorp Vault.

 3.- The API must be running inside a Cloud Computing infrastructure, as a K8S, functions, Container as a Service or something else.
+You can see a example of deployment inside Kubernetes engine in the folder `/k8s`

 4.- All the infrastructure must be implemented with IaC (Terraform), and needs to be constantly scanned with BridgeCrew, Checkov, or something else.